BigYuns/un_data_api/README.md

 # open up another terminal window
 $ cd un_data_api
 $ rake db:create
-# Seeds your db with the current databases
+# Seeds your db with a database
-$ rake xml_parser:seed_db
+$ rake xml_parser:who
 ```
 ###Setting up with 3scale
 Currently the UN Data API has the plugin implemented into the code already.
 It only takes a few steps and you'll be up and running with authentication!
 In order to use 3scale you need to signup and retrieve the keys you need to use your API.